No results found. Please adjust your search and try again.

 Isolation Living Arrangement Checklist

-- Those eligible for Quarantine and Isolation Housing will be contacted as soon as possible to coordinate a move.
+- Those eligible for Isolation Housing will be contacted as soon as possible to coordinate a move.
 Depending on timing this may mean that it is necessary for you to remain in your residence hall overnight.
-If you have additional questions, you can email the Coordination Center at QandICenter@umich.edu.
+If you have additional questions, you can review these resources or email the Coordination Center at QandICenter@umich.edu.

-- QICC will arrange for transportation if you are unable to drive yourself, and will help with the check-in into Quarantine and Isolation Housing.
+- QICC will arrange for transportation if you are unable to drive yourself, and will help with the check-in into Isolation Housing.

 - You may also relocate to another residence, such as a permanent residence, if: